naquar/XORenc/README.md

 # XORenc
-xorenc is a "XOR-based" data encryption tool.
+XORenc is a "XOR-based" data encryption tool.

 **Usage:**